Snigdho8869/text-summarizer-flask/README.md

-# Text Summarizer with BART Pretrained Model
+# Text Summarizer with BART, GPT-2 Pretrained Models

 This repository contains a Flask-based web application that utilizes the BART (Bidirectional and Auto-Regressive Transformer), GPT-2 pretrained models for text summarization.
 BART, GPT-2 are transformer-based models that can perform a wide range of natural language processing tasks, including summarization.